Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: On the averages of ergodic billiards for non-trapping metrics

 Thus formula (\ref{ell_gg}) follows from formula (\ref{volSM}):

 Finally, (\ref{B}) follows from Theorem \ref{ergodic_billiard}.

 \end{proof}

-{\bf Remark 7.1.} Although the equality between formulas (\ref{ell_gg}) and (\ref{B}) looks as a generalization of (\ref{eq9.8}), in fact, the metric on the flat torus $T^2$ with a convex $2$-ball being removed \emph{is} trapping!
-At the same time, one can find a non-convex $2$-ball (or a union of two convex balls) $B$ so that the flat metric on $T^2 \setminus B$ is non-trapping (\cite{K5}).
-For such a choice of $B$, our results hold. $\diamondsuit$

 \begin{definition} Let $(M, g)$ be a compact Riemannian manifold with boundary, where $g$ is a non-trapping metric.
-We denote by $\g_{x, y}$ a geodesic arc that connects a pair of points $x, y \in M$ and whose interior belongs to the interior of $M$\footnote{Due to possible concavity of $\d M$, not any pair $x, y \in M$ can be connected by such a geodesic.}, and by $\ell_g(\g_{x, y})$ its length.
+We denote by $\g_{x, y}$ a free geodesic arc that connects a pair of points $x, y \in M$ and whose interior belongs to the interior of $M$,\footnote{Due to possible concavity of $\d M$, not any pair $x, y \in M$ can be connected by such a geodesic.} and by $\ell_g(\g_{x, y})$ its length.
+Consider the length of the longest free geodesic segment in $M$: